Odissi: Repertoire

-Odissi dance recitals are in Odia and Sanskrit language in the music strictly follows ragas & talas of the Odissi music tradition.
+Odissi dance recitals are in Odia and Sanskrit language and the music strictly follows ragas and talas of the Odissi music tradition.
 The talas used in Odissi dance are Ekatali, Khemata, Rupaka, Tripata, Jhampa, Jati Tala, Adatali, Matha, Aditala, Sarimana, Kuduka and others.

 Sequence

 Traditional Odissi repertoire sequence starts with an invocation called Mangalacharana.
-A shloka (hymn) in praise of a God or Goddess is sung, such as to Jagannath (an avatar of Vishnu), the meaning of which is expressed through dance.
+A shloka (hymn) in praise of a god or goddess is sung, such as to Jagannath (an avatar of Vishnu), the meaning of which is expressed through dance.
 Mangalacharana is followed by Pushpanjali (offering of flowers) and Bhumi Pranam (salutation to mother earth).
-The invocation also includes Trikhandi Pranam or the three-fold salutation – to the Devas (gods), to the Gurus (teachers) and to the Lokas or Rasikas (fellow dancers and audience).
+The invocation also includes Trikhandi Pranam or the three-fold salutation – to the devas (gods), to the gurus (teachers) and to the lokas or rasikas (fellow dancers and audience).

 The next sequential step in an Odissi performance is Batu, also known as Battu Nrutya or Sthayee Nrutya or Batuka Bhairava.
 It is a fast pace, pure dance (nritta) performed in the honor of Shiva.
 There is no song or recitation accompanying this part of the dance, just rhythmic music.
-This pure dance sequence in Odissi builds up to a Pallavi which is often slow, graceful & lyrical movements of the eyes, neck, torso & feet & slowly builds in a crescendo to climax in a fast tempo at the end.
+This pure dance sequence in Odissi builds up to a Pallavi which is often slow, graceful and lyrical movements of the eyes, neck, torso and feet and slowly builds in a crescendo to climax in a fast tempo at the end.

 The nritya follows next, and consists of Abhinaya, or an expressional dance which is an enactment of a song or poetry.
 The dancer(s) communicate the story in a sign language, using mudras (hand gestures), bhavas (enacting mood, emotions), eye and body movement.
 The dance is fluid, graceful and sensual.
 Abhinaya in Odissi is performed to verses recited in Sanskrit or Odia language.
-Most common are Abhinayas on Oriya songs or Sanskrit Ashthapadis or Sanskrit stutis like Dasavatar Stotram (depicting the ten incarnations of Lord Vishnu) or Ardhanari Stotram (half man, half woman form of the divine).
+Most common are Abhinayas on Oriya songs or Sanskrit Ashthapadis or Sanskrit stutis like the Dashavatara Stotra (depicting the ten incarnations of Vishnu) or the Ardhanari Stotra (half man, half woman form of the divine).
 Many regionally performed Abhinaya compositions are based on the Radha-Krishna theme.
 The Astapadis of the Radha-Krishna love poem Gita Govinda written by Jayadeva are usually performed in Odisha, as part of the dance repertoire.

 The natya part, or dance drama, is next in sequence.
 Usually Hindu mythologies, epics and legendary dramas are chosen as themes.

 A distinctive part of the Odissi tradition is the inclusion of Moksha (or Mokshya) finale in the performance sequence.
-This the concluding item of a recital.
+This is the concluding item of a recital.
 Moksha in Hindu traditions means “spiritual liberation”.
 This dance movement traditionally attempts to convey a sense of spiritual release and soul liberation, soaring into the realm of pure aesthetics.
 Movement and pose merge in a fast pace pure dance climax.